What to say to an injured firefighter

 The second scenario listed above happened on a ride I was covering.
 Most of the time, I stay in the background and let the EMTs and medics do their job.
 It is an excellent opportunity to observe my staff in action.

-What we need a little in these situations is empathy — the ability to understand what the other individual is feeling and thinking.
+We need a little empathy in these situations — the ability to understand what the other individual is feeling and thinking.
 Understanding where they are coming from and the concerns they have, and then addressing them.

 This is not necessarily "touchy-feely.
 Patting the patient's hand, saying it will be OK is touchy-feely.